 Interest Rates and Fees

-Personal loans often have lower interest rates than credit cards.
+The interest rates on personal loans are often cheaper than those on credit cards.
 However, they might include extra fees like origination fees and prepayment penalties.
-These fees can affect the loan’s total cost.
+These fees may change how much the loan costs all together.
 Borrowers with great credit scores can get the best rates, around 12.42% on average.

 Understanding personal loans can help you pick the best financing for your needs and goals.